GLIMS-RGI/rgi_user_guide/docs/01_introduction.md

 The RGI 6.0 data set is referenced as: *RGI Consortium, 2017.
 Randolph Glacier Inventory - A Dataset of Global Glacier Outlines, Version 6.
 Boulder, Colorado USA.
 NSIDC: National Snow and Ice Data Center. doi: https://doi.org/10.7265/4m1f-gd79.*

-Earlier versions of the User Guide (then called Technical Report) are referenced as: "RGI Consortium (2017), Randolph Glacier Inventory – A Dataset of Global Glacier Outlines: Version 6.0.
+Earlier versions of the user guide (then called Technical Report) are referenced as: "RGI Consortium (2017), Randolph Glacier Inventory – A Dataset of Global Glacier Outlines: Version 6.0.
 GLIMS Technical Report" and earlier versions as "Arendt et al." (various dates).

 A detailed scientific description of the RGI version 3.2 is given by {cite:t}`Pfeffer2014`.